hornArts & Entertainment See also:

 Newark Museum - The largest museum complex in New Jersey, includes 80 galleries of art and science, a mini zoo, planetarium, auditorium, sculpture garden, schoolhouse and a restored 1885 mansion that is a National Historic Landmark.

-New Jersey State Museum - A general museum that collects, exhibits and interprets natural history, archaeology/ethnology, cultural history, and fine art.
+New Jersey State Museum - A general museum that collects, exhibits and interprets fine art, as well as natural history, archaeology/ethnology, and cultural history.
 Facility includes an auditorium and planetarium.

 Researching Your Art - 'Want to learn more about the painting you found while clearing out the attic?
 What about the drawing that has been hanging in grandma's hallway since you were a kid?
 Maybe the sculpture you found at the flea market last summer really is a Remington.
 How can you find out?'
 This site offers tips and resources to help you get started.
 (Smithsonian)

 World Wide Arts Resources - Another extensive directory of arts information, this site focuses more on galleries and individual artists' work on the web.
 Also features art news, history, funding, and sources for art supplies.
 Searchable.
-(Commercial site)
+(Site includes advertisements, pop-up ads)

 Music / Concert Halls